Distributed nonparametric regression imputation for missing response problems with large-scale data: Simulation Study

-The SDI estimators perform similarly to the oracle estimator in terms of bias and SD regardless how large $m$ is in the first scenario.
-In the second scenario, the larger covariate dimension slightly amplifies the bias of the sieve based SGM and SDI estimators.
-Moreover, the bias is much smaller than that of the kernel based SGM and KDI estimators when $m$ is large in the second scenario.
+The SDI estimators perform similarly to the oracle estimator in terms of bias and SE regardless of how large $L$ is in the first scenario ($d=5$).
+In the second scenario ($d=15$), the bias and SE of the sieve-based SGM and SDI estimators are similar to those in the first scenario.
+This implies the larger covariate dimension has little effect on the accuracy of the SDI estimators.
+Moreover, the bias of the SDI estimator is much smaller than that of the KDI estimators when $L$ is large in the second scenario.
 This illustrates the capacity of the SDI method to accommodate a large number of machines.